hybridgroup/gocv/openvino/pvl/README.md

 # Using the Intel OpenVINO Photography Vision Library

-The Intel OpenVINO Photography Vision Library (PVL) is a set of extensions to OpenCV that is installed with the Intel CV SDK.
+The Photography Vision Library (PVL) is a set of extensions to OpenCV that is installed with the Intel OpenVINO toolkit.
 It uses computer vision and imaging algorithms developed at Intel.

 GoCV support for the PVL can be found here in the "gocv.io/x/gocv/openvino/pvl" package.